E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Introduction

-A key limitation of verifiers to date is that when their scores are used to decide whether to flag a trajectory as incorrect, there are no guarantees on the resulting probability of error of this downstream decision.
-Rigorous guarantees may become particularly critical when agents are deployed in high-stakes settings with real-world implications, such as self-driving labs \cite{leong2025}, gene editing \cite{qu2025}, or hospital operations \cite{Gebreab2024-ej}.
-In particular, we focus on the \textit{false alarm rate}, or the probability of incorrectly flagging a successful trajectory as unsuccessful.
-Even if verifier scores satisfy popular notions of probabilistic ``correctness", such as marginal calibration, such notions do not provide guarantees on the false alarm rate.
+Even if verifier scores satisfy popular notions of probabilistic ``correctness,'' such as marginal calibration \citep{guo2017calibration}, such notions do not provide guarantees on the false alarm rate.
 Furthermore, each action in a trajectory costs time and resources, and trajectories can be long.
-We therefore want to detect that a trajectory will be unsuccessful early on---ideally, after as few actions as possible---instead of having to incur the costs of the full trajectory before making the decision.
-These desiderata necessitate assessing the verifier score after each action, in which case it is unclear how to get guarantees on the probability of \textit{ever} giving a false alarm, particularly since the length of the complete trajectory is never known in advance.
+We therefore want to detect that a trajectory will be unsuccessful early on---ideally, after as few actions as possible---instead of having to incur the costs of rolling out the full trajectory before making the decision.
+These desiderata necessitate continuously assessing the verifier score (e.g., after each action), a sequential testing problem that exacerbates the false alarm issues of naive approaches, particularly since the length of the complete trajectory is not known in advance.

-Fine-tuning or otherwise building better verifiers does not directly address these issues.
-Furthermore, fine-tuning verifiers for the deployment setting involve meaningful engineering efforts, requiring sufficient compute as well as white-box access to the verifier (and possibly the agent) weights.
-Even with sufficient compute and access to the verifier weights, it may be impractical to obtain sufficient data appropriate for fine-tuning verifiers: one needs not just trajectories representative of the deployment setting, but also a ``correctness" label for every action in every trajectory \citep{lightman2023let}.
+Fine-tuning or building better verifiers does not directly provide error guarantees.
+Furthermore, fine-tuning verifiers requires sufficient compute as well as white-box access to the verifier (and possibly the agent) weights.
+Even with sufficient compute and access to the verifier weights, it may be impractical to obtain sufficient data appropriate for fine-tuning verifiers: one needs a ``correctness'' label for every action in every trajectory \citep{lightman2024let}.